holipop/khao/README.md

 - `origin_x: number` - The element's origin offset along the x-axis.
 - `origin_y: number` - The element's origin offset along the y-axis.

-After construction, Transformable instances get the following fields.
+After construction, Transform instances keep a LÖVE Transform object.
 - `transform: love.Transform` - The Transform object applied before `:on_draw` and updated after `:on_update` is called.
-- `inverse: love.Transform` - The inverse Transform object applied after `:post_draw`.